 The money advice team invited all staff, including academics and student halls managers, to attend sessions raising awareness about Blackbullion.
 A key part of the strategy was in getting these staff members to actively encourage students to use Blackbullion.

 LJMU has expanded the funding process session of their open day talks to include an introduction to financial capability.
-They give each attendee an access code for Blackbullion so that they can prepare for the financial side of University life long before it starts.
-They include flyers and information, supplied by Blackbullion, within the pre-entry pack also ensuring they reach out to care leavers, estranged students and their Young Adult Carers.
+They give each attendee an access code for Blackbullion so that they can prepare for the financial side of university life long before it starts.
+They include flyers and information, supplied by Blackbullion, within the pre-entry pack, also ensuring they reach out to care leavers, estranged students and their Young Adult Carers.

-Additionally, LJMU includes Blackbullion information when sending out accommodation booking links and the Residential Assistants proactively target those who need more help once students are at University.
+Additionally, LJMU includes Blackbullion information when sending out accommodation booking links and the Residential Assistants proactively target those who need more help once students are at the University.

 Solutions in use

 students introduced to Blackbullion since June 2018

 of the campus have engaged with the platform

 Since LJMU introduced Blackbullion in June 2018, over 2,000 students, 8% of the campus, have engaged with the platform.
 The money advice team are now able to efficiently reach and help all of the students using the tools, structure and literature provided by Blackbullion.

 The next focus for LJMU is ensuring the students have embedded their learning and are able to apply what they’ve learned from Blackbullion.